-The mixture of Regina sesame biscuits, like that of many Sicilian sweets starting from SICILIAN CANNOLI and come on BISCUITS ALGERIAN, as well as many savory recipes like i pythons Messina, it contains lard.
+The mixture of Regina sesame biscuits, like that of many Sicilian sweets starting from SICILIAN CANNOLI and come on BISCUITS ALGERIAN, as well as many savory recipes like i pythons Messina, It contains lard.
 But I have decreased the quantity of lard, which is still essential to give the dough that crumbling and crunchiness that distinguishes it.
 And I added a small amount of butter, because butter gives biscuits that unique aroma that makes them greedy.

-Precisely thanks to the presence of lard, these traditional Sicilian biscuits keep perfectly even for a week.
+Precisely thanks to the presence of lard, these traditional Sicilian biscuits they keep perfectly even for a week.
 They are excellent soaked in cold coffee with cream (summer mornings are a must), but also to nibble between meals.
 Be careful though, one leads to another.